Xanthos-Code/vintel/README.md

 ## Running Vintel from Source

-This is for Mac and Windows users; Linux users can install the programs and tools mostly using the distribution's software management tools.
+To run or build from the source you need the following packages installed on your machine.
+Most, if not all, can be installed from the command line using package management software such as "pip".
+Mac and Linux both come with pip installed, Windows users may need to install [cygwin](https://www.cygwin.com) to get pip.
+Of course all the requirements also have downoad links.

-To run or build from the source you need the following packages:
+The packages required are:
 > - Python 2.7.x
 https://www.python.org/downloads/
 Vintel is not compatible with Python 3!